docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 #### Does Enhanced Container Isolation affect performance of containers?

 Enhanced Container Isolation has very little impact on the performance of containers.
-The exception is for containers that perform lots of `mount` and `umount` system calls, as these are trapped and vetted by the Sysbox container runtime.
+The exception is for containers that perform lots of `mount` and `umount` system calls, as these are trapped and vetted by the Sysbox container runtime to ensure they are not being used to breach the container's filesystem.

 #### With Enhanced Container Isolation, can the user still override the `--runtime` flag from the CLI ?

-No. With Enhanced Container Isolation enabled, Sysbox is locked as the default (and only) runtime for containers deployed by Docker Desktop users.
+No. With Enhanced Container Isolation enabled, Sysbox is set as the default (and only) runtime for containers deployed by Docker Desktop users.
 If a user attempts to override the runtime (e.g., `docker run --runtime=runc`), this request is ignored and the container is created through the Sysbox runtime.